 After soaking almonds for the first time I was hooked.

-It takes some time, though just a few minutes of active work, but the end result is a nut that not only tastes better, but is easier on the digestive system.
-I now soak most of the almonds that I use because I notice such a big difference in overall digestion – which to me is more important than scientific studies.
+It takes some time, though just a few minutes of active work, but the end result is a nut that not only tastes better but is easier on the digestive system.
+I now soak most of the almonds that I use because I notice such a big difference in overall digestion when I eat them – which to me is more important than scientific studies.

 Crispy almonds (and other nuts) also taste much better!
 They’re crunchier with almost a lighter texture, and the taste is also better as well.
 I’ve had many friends and family tell me they don’t like snacking on almonds, but when I get them to try mine they love them.

 Besides snacking on crispy almonds by themselves, I like to use them in:

 - Chopped up on top of soaked oatmeal – and baked oatmeal

 - Ground into almond meal for salmon patties or veggie rice

 - Ground into almond meal for Almond Joy-ish Cookies